KxSystems/docs/docs/basics/application.md

     This rule applies without exception.

-## Unary operators
+## Extenders

-The unary operators are almost invariably applied postfix.
+The extenders are almost invariably applied postfix.

 ```q
 q)+/[17 13 12]
 42
 ```

-In the above, the Over operator `/` is applied postfix to its single argument `+` to form the [_derivative_](unary-operators) `+/` (sum).
+In the above, the Over extender `/` is applied postfix to its single argument `+` to form the [_extension_](../ref/extenders.md) `+/` (sum).

-An operator applied postfix has _short left scope_.
+An extender applied postfix has _short left scope_.
 That is, its argument is the _object immediately to its left_.
-For the [Case](/ref/each/#case) operator that object is an int vector; for all other unary operators, a map.
-But note that a unary operator’s argument may itself be a derivative.
+For the [Case](/ref/each/#case) extender that object is an int vector; for all other extenders, a map.
+But note that an extender’s argument may itself be an extension.

 ```q
 q)txt:(("Now";"is";"the";"time");("for";"all";"good";"folk"))
 q)txt